Pwolfe39/Sprint-Challenge-React-Wars/README.md

 1. What is React JS and what problems does it try and solve?

+  React JS tries to solve aims to make developing an app more powerful and more efficient at the same time.
+By using the virtual DOM React can update a page without having to reload.
+An example would be when we worked on the Hogwarts Students Cards we updated the data by adding more information for potential students without reloading the page.
+React is live and Reactive!

 1. What does it mean to _think_ in react?

+  By thinking in React we can build UI that may seem super complex but starts from a minified plan.
+We start with a mockup to how we want the
+  UI to look and function, how many components we'll need, what data needs to be created by State then passed by props.
+We also direct how the user will use the UI.
+Now I know I made it sound very easy considering I haven't even finished my last two projects but React is far from easy.

 1. Briefly describe some of the differences between a Class/Stateful component and a Functional/Presentational component.

+  The simplest one is the syntax is different.
+A functional component is plain javascript.
+A class component allows us to extend from the React component.
+With Class components we also get to use setState and let's us do more in React.

 1. Describe state.

+  I have to take this from Ryan Hamblin.
+State is to React like the heart is to humans.
+The way blood flows through the body is much like State in the way it passes data to components.

 1. Describe props.

+  Props is the data it recieves from State which is passed around to the components to display information to the user.

 ## Project